fabien-houang-oa/how-to-project-template/README.md

 vim configuration/workflows/<my-workflow>.yaml
 ```
 Check [`configuration/workflows/load_data.yaml`](configuration/workflows/load_data.yaml) for an example workflow.
-This workflow creates 2 external tables (fact and master) linked to the 2 csv files and then create a result table by joining the 2 external tables.
+This workflow creates 2 external tables (fact and master) linked to the 2 csv files and then creates a result table by joining the 2 external tables.

 The workflow is calling subworkflows defined in `iac/library/workflows`, this tutorial will only use [`iac/library/workflows/bq_from_file.yaml`](iac/library/workflows/bq_from_file.yaml).